ibm-cloud-docs/enterprise-management/iam-act.md

 {: shortdesc}

-As an Enterprise IAM administrator, you can centrally restrict child account users from performing certain actions in the child accounts even if they have an access policy granting them access.
+As an enterprise IAM administrator, you can centrally restrict child account users from performing certain actions in the child accounts even if they have an access policy granting them access.

-You can assign only one action control template to an account or account group.
+You can assign only one action control template to an account or an account group.
 Create an action control template that applies to the most accounts and create a new one only for accounts that have special requirements.
-For example, you want to centrally disable deleting the auditng events for some (or all) child accounts within your enterprise.
+For example, you want to centrally disable deleting the auditing events for some or all child accounts within your enterprise.
-{: note}

-Action controls created from templates cannot be deleted or updated by anyone.
-The only way to delete or update them is via remove or update action control assignment.
+You cannot delete or update the action controls created from templates.
+The only way to delete or update them is through remove or update action control assignment.
 {: note}

 ## Before you begin